jplflyer/BeatPatterns/README.md

 # Introduction
 This is not yet ready for prime time!
 Or any time, really, but it CAN auto-generate a Beat Saber song map with a single click.
+Note that you can't currently build anything because I have to move some things into the library that doesn't yet exist.

+If you play Beat Saber, bookmark this repo and come back in a couple of weeks.

 This is Joe's Beat Saber Song Map Editor.
 It's written in C++.
 There's a CLI that should run on any UNIX-like system.
 The GUI is written in Qt.
 I've compiled for MacOS.
 Someone enterprising should be able to get this to work under Windows.